MattisFreeman/xray-ai-project/README.md

 # XRAY Artificial Intelligence

 ## Synopsis
-XAÏ is an artificial intelligence, which will create a dialogue between the user and the machine and accompanied the user in different tasks.(example : "Read my emails !"What's the weather like?", etc..)
+xaï is an artificial intelligence, which will create a dialogue between the user and the machine and accompanied the user in different tasks.(example : "Read my emails !"What's the weather like?", etc..)

 ## Installation
 For the moment no installation is available...
 But when that happens, xaï will only be in French.